Wednesday, November 7, 2012

 Pennies From Heaven

-You always hear the usual stories of pennies on the sidewalk being good luck, gifts from angels, etc. This is the first time I've ever heard this twist on the story.
-Gives you something to think about.
+of pennies on the sidewalk being good luck, gifts from angels, etc. This is the

+Several years ago, a friend of mine and her husband were invited to spend the weekend at the home of her husband's employer.
 My friend, Arlene, was nervous about the weekend.
 The boss was very wealthy, with a fine home on the waterway, and cars costing more than her house.

 The first day and evening went well, and Arlene was delighted to have this rare glimpse into how the very wealthy live.
 Her husband's employer was quite generous as a host, and took them to the finest restaurants.
 Arlene knew she would never have the opportunity to indulge in this kind of extravagance again, so was enjoying herself immensely.

 As the three of them were about to enter an exclusive restaurant one evening, the boss was walking slightly ahead of Arlene and her husband.
 He stopped suddenly, looking down on the pavement for a long, silent moment.
 Arlene wondered if she was supposed to pass him.
 There was nothing on the ground except a single darkened penny that someone had dropped, and a few cigarette butts.
 Still silent, the man reached down and picked up the penny.
 He held it up and smiled, then put it in his pocket as if he had found a great treasure.
+How absurd!
+What need did this man have for a single penny?
+Why would he even take the time to stop and pick it up?

 Throughout dinner, the entire scene nagged at her.
 Finally, she could stand it no longer.
 She casually mentioned that her daughter once had a coin collection, and asked if the penny he had found had been of some value.